Your Employer and Their Insurance

 Workers’ compensation laws are different from the tort/negligence system because these laws are designed to provide coverage for economic losses.
 Tort/negligence, however, may award compensation depending on emotional factors, such as pain and suffering.

 Employees who are injured or disabled on the job are qualified for workers’ compensation.
-It’s designed so those employees aren’t forced to pay the cost of medical treatment on their own, as well as to cover employee wage losses that are a direct result of the accident or permanent physical impairments related to the accident.
+Workers’ Compensation laws are designed to protect employees from being forced to pay the cost of medical treatment on their own.
+Workers’ compensation also covers employee wage losses that are a direct result of the accident or permanent physical impairments related to the accident.

 The NC Industrial Commission in Raleigh oversees all workers’ compensation claims in North Carolina.
 You must file your injury claim with the Commission.
 Then they can take jurisdiction over your case.
 As the injured worker, you must file an Industrial Commission Form 18, while the employer must file an Industrial Commission Form 19.